Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

-One explanation for this inconsistency is that this RQ is investigating a case of cross-silo FL, which means clients are not selected randomly.
+We saw in RQ2 that Krum performed worse compared to others in synthetic non-iid cases, and here we see a similar problem but more severe.
+To illustrate this better, Figure \ref{adni_krum_fig} shows Krum's test accuracy convergence trend over the communication rounds for ADNI and CIFAR-10 datasets on worst and best runs.
+As seen in Figures \ref{krum_worst_adni} and \ref{krum_best_adni}, Krum does not work reliably here, and it converges to very different results, and we see a 15\% difference in the final accuracy.
+Whereas in CIFAR-10, the results difference is less than 5\%.
+One explanation for this inconsistency is that this RQ is investigating a cross-silo FL case, meaning clients are not selected randomly.
 Thus, Krum always sees updates from the same clients and chooses one which might be good or bad for the final test.
-Since different centers have images from different MRI machines, the selected client update by Krum might not be a generally good solution, and final results are dependent on random factors like data shuffle method, weight initialization, and other factors.
+Since different centers have images from different MRI machines, the selected client update by Krum might not be a generally good solution, and final results are dependent on random factors like the data shuffle method, weight initialization, and other factors.
 Consequently, Krum is not guaranteed to converge to the best solution in this dataset, and its results are unreliable and quite random.

+Note that the high fluctuations visible in Figures \ref{krum_best_cifar} and \ref{krum_worst_cifar} are because Krum only selects one client's update at each round, and the setting shown here is non-iid and cross-device, resulting in the fluctuations.